Wilmington and Western Railroad: History

 The Delaware and Chester County Railroad was incorporated in February 1867 to build from Wilmington in the direction of Parkesburg or Atglen, Pennsylvania, and was renamed the Wilmington and Western Railroad in March 1869, opening the line to Landenberg on October 19, 1872.
 A foreclosure sale in April 1877 produced the Delaware Western Railroad, which was incorporated in June 1877 and merged into the Baltimore and Philadelphia Railroad, a B&O subsidiary, in February 1883.

 The B&O cut back the line to Southwood in the early 1940s and to Hockessin in the late 1950s.
 Historic Red Clay Valley, Inc. began operating steam tourist trains on weekends in 1966, reusing the old W&W name, and in August 1982 the W&W bought the branch from the Chessie System for $25,000 (equal to $ today), which included Ex-B&O SW1 #8408 as a part of the purchase.
 Under the Historic Red Clay Valley Inc. the operations are managed by a Board of Directors, paid staff and a large number of volunteers.

 In 1999, the rains of Hurricane Floyd caused considerable damage to the railroad.
 Two trestles were entirely destroyed by the flooding of Red Clay Creek, which also caused track washouts and damaged several other trestles.
 The two destroyed bridges were replaced by steel trestles, but the other timber trestles were simply repaired.

 In 2003, Tropical Storm Henri struck the valley and produced an even more catastrophic flood.
 While the two steel bridges (and an iron trestle at Ashland) survived the flood, the remaining bridges were swept away or irreparably damaged.
 Despite the damage caused by these storms, the Wilmington and Western continued to operate on the remaining track, and replaced all of the destroyed bridges with steel trestles.
 The line officially reopened into Hockessin on June 30, 2007.

 The railroad celebrated its 50th anniversary operating as a tourist railroad in 2016.

 In February 2025, the board of directors announced that operations were suspended indefinitely due to needed equipment repairs.
 In April 2025, some of the volunteers with the organization protested near the boarding location of the line, citing lack of communication by the board to volunteers, lack of transparency, and the firing of the General Manager, Volunteer Program Manager, and Accounting Manager.
 Shortly after the protest, an announcement was posted to the organization's website stating that the board would have control of the railroad and the Roadmaster serving as the only employee.
 Via a post to Facebook, the organization stated that there were track, bridge and equipment repairs needed with a tentative return to service of later in the year.
 After multiple critical comments were posted to social media, the post and the organization's entire Facebook page were deleted.

+On October 30, 2025, tourist operations resumed with a four day run of the Hayride Express special, followed by another run on November 8 during Veterans Day and the Santa Claus Express and the Holiday Lights Express on November 28.